tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 ## 3. Digital commons

 ???
-on our data and the ways in which online services try to collect and use it.
+In the last session we talked about who owns our data and the ways in which online services try to collect and use it.

 --
 ## 4. Network infrastructure as commons